aws-samples/sagemaker-rl-procgen-ray/README.md

 You will be given credits to use any AWS service, please contact AICrowd for details.

 You are responsible for the cost of the AWS services used while running this solution.
-For details refer to the pricing listed at [Amazon SageMaker Pricing](https://aws.amazon.com/sagemaker/pricing/)
+For details refer to the pricing listed at [Amazon SageMaker Pricing](https://aws.amazon.com/sagemaker/pricing/).

-As of September 1, 2020, the Amazon SageMaker training cost (excluding notebook instance):
+As of September 1, 2020, the Amazon SageMaker training cost (excluding notebook instance) are listed as:
 * ml.c5.4xlarge	$0.952 per hour
+* ml.g4dn.4xlarge	$1.686 per hour
 * ml.p3.2xlarge	$4.284 per hour
-* ml.g4dn.4xlarge	$1.686 per hour

 ### Launch the solution